Li-zhyang/HPGNN-Link/README.md

     ```

 ### Trained Model
 The trained models are under `save_model/`.
-Currently, we provide trained model on the FrenchRoyalty dataset, and models for other datasets will be open-sourced once the paper has been accepted.
+Currently, we provide trained model on dataset `FrenchRoyalty`, and models for other datasets will be open-sourced once the paper has been accepted.